 It has a slim and frameless design, allowing the panel to blend in with its surroundings.
 It also equips the Ambient Mode function, which allows you to customize the screen to display diverse content, such as photos and art.

-Along with The Wall and 8K panels, Samsung has also introduced Multi-Link LED HDR, the first 8K LED with HDR technology.
+Along with The Wall and 8K panels, Samsung has also introduced Multi-Link LED HDR; the first 8K LED with HDR technology.
 This system equips an algorithm developed by the manufacturer that analyzes the scene and converts any content to HDR quality.

-In addition to this intelligent scaling, the Multi-Link LED HDR system features Inverse Tone mapping (iTM) and Dynamic Peaking to maximize the brightness and contrast of the screen by doubling the brightness.
+In addition to this intelligent scaling, the Multi-Link LED HDR system features Inverse Tone mapping (iTM) and Dynamic Peaking to maximize the screen’s brightness and contrast by doubling the brightness.
 Color Mapping also provides a range of customizable colors for vivid and real LED colors.
 It also has a Multi-Link LED which includes the Multi 8K Frame Lock function.
 This allows integrators to do not need a separate device to synchronize the content played on the 8K screens.
 In addition, Multi-Link LED HDR is compatible with all SMART LED Signage products from Samsung and also with the IFJ and The Wall series.

 The Korean company also launched the semi-outdoor series OMN /OMN-D TVs.
 These screens, available in sizes of 46 and 55 inches, offer companies a striking display solution with live, clear and excellent visibility even in direct sunlight.
 They have a brightness of 4,000 nits and a high contrast ratio of 5,000: 1.